Does Your Small Business Need a Website?

 Assuming that you already have a business name, I am going to walk you through some of the other steps you’ll need to take or consider before you get going.

 Some website packages will cost your thousands of dollars for doing this work for you.

 1. Domain Name – Finding the right domain that is relevant to your business or service is significant.

 Maybe you’ll even get lucky and end up with your business name as the domain name.
-If not, then pick a domain name that is brandable like PoolServiceAll.com or LivingObscure.com so when it shows up in Google results the person searching can quickly see the relationship between the brand and the search term.
+If not, then pick a domain name that is brandable like BestDashCameras.com or GotchaGarage.com.
+Note: These are more of my example websites.

 Also, another word of advice is to only go with a “.com” if at all possible.
-They look more professional than “.xyz” or “.guru”, which means they get more clicks.
+The .com domains look more professional than “.xyz” or “.guru”, and get more clicks.

 2. Website Hosting – Hosting is another vital piece of the puzzle, and this can go in many different directions too depending on your technical level.

 You could go with a virtual private server (VPS) and do all the technical server administration tasks yourself, or for a non-technical business owner who just wants a quick and easy way, hosting is easiest.